Cloud storage firm Box taps ex-Symantec CEO for mobile security

 Protecting data has become increasingly crucial as corporations continue to drive adoption of the so-called cloud, where data and computing is handled via remote servers.
 The proliferation of smartphones also mean companies now have to manage security across a more complex network than in the past.

-"Enterprises are facing a tremendous shift in information security today," Levie said. (here)
+“Enterprises are facing a tremendous shift in information security today,” Levie said. ()

 “The proliferation of new devices that are brought in by employees, the global nature of work that ensures collaboration across business boundaries, and the dramatic rise of cloud applications used across an organization all pose new challenges for enterprises in managing their information.”